 Recap: How to Opt Out of Whitepages

-Going through the Whitepages opt-out process is a major step in protecting your identity, keeping your sensitive information secure, maximizing your privacy, and controlling your online presence.
+Going through the Whitepages opt-out process is a critical step in protecting your identity, keeping your sensitive information secure, maximizing your privacy, and controlling your online presence.
 Given how much personal data Whitepages has on individuals, getting it removed is something you should seriously consider.
-This database is one of the most popular in the industry, with over 200 million records.
+The database is one of the most popular in the industry, with millions of records actively searchable.

 Typically, the broker site will pull information from various sources, including public records, marriage licenses, educational and employment history, criminal history, real estate records, financial data, social media activity, and more.
 All of this increases the likelihood of data leaks, identity theft, scams, spam, unsolicited communications, and other possible malicious activity.

-To opt out, you can either follow the steps above to do it manually or you can use a data removal service that does it for you.
-Whichever route you choose, deciding to move forward with an opt out can greatly mitigate risk online.
+To opt out, you can either follow the manual removal steps or use a data removal service that handles it for you.
+Whichever route you choose, opting out can significantly reduce your risk online and protect your personal information from unauthorized access.

 Frequently Asked Questions

-The process of opting out of Whitepages took us around 10 minutes.
-However, that can vary.
-Users can expect the process to take anywhere from 10 to 20 minutes.
+The process of opting out of Whitepages typically takes around 10 to 15 minutes.
+However, that can vary depending on how many listings you need to remove.
+The most it will take is about 20 minutes.

 Sometimes, reports on Whitepages may be completely incorrect and other times they will maintain 100% accuracy.
 More often than not, Whitepages will contain a mix of information that’s both accurate and not accurate.